Demnity/.dotfiles/README.md

+Courtesy from https://github.com/BaptisteBdn/dotfiles.
+Fixed bugs and improved experience for the user.
 # Dotfiles

 My dotfile repository containing everything needed for my i3 setup : i3-gaps, rounded corners and pywal themes !
 I am currently using EndeavourOS (arch based) but it should work on other distro with minor modifications.